Eidion/5eDnDHomeBrew/sorcererorigins.md

 # Elemental Sorcerer Origins

-**What are we doing here?**

-I like sorcerers as a class - less spells, more flexibility in casting, cool flavorful backgrounds, and the power within all create a neat story and mechanical element that I am drawn to, and have been since I cracked open a 3.0 PHB.

-*However*, I'm not a huge fan of a lot of the origins.
-I can get an appreciate the idea of having Dragons, Celestials, Fiends/Shadows as backgrounds - the Big Monsters in D&D intermingling with humanoid powers through blood rituals or other strange things are definitely cool.
-But there are a lot of others I am not so keen on.
-In general, I like the sorcerer as a "themed" spellcaster, almost like how clerics are built around domains.
-And while Dragons and company are cool, I often find myself more pulled to Storm sorcerers or things like that.
-I like the decision of "Are you going to be a Fire, Ice, or Storm mage?" in terms of theme - to flesh out the Elemental-type origin in to more types.

-These are all based on the Storm Sorcery origin.

-I also think that there are more supernatural origins, like Fae - but that is another doc.

 ## Winter's Grasp
 Lore Summary: Gained elemental power from the Faewild, Elemental Chaos, or as part of an elemental heritage.
 Perfect for a follower of Elemental Evil, or the Winter Court.